 Because you probably don’t notice… but you project them everywhere.

-When you don’t address you major limitations, you’re likely to develop a biased view and create a self-fulfilling prophecy.
+When you don’t address your major limitations, you’re likely to develop a biased view and create a self-fulfilling prophecy.
 So replace limiting beliefs with enabling beliefs.

 It takes honesty to start a self-exploration routine.
 What are the reasons you tell yourself to act or not to act?
 Where do they come from?
 Childhood?
 Teenage years?
 If your mental patterns come from your younger self, it might be time to assess if they’re still suitable for the adult you are.

-No one has the monopoly on great ideas.
+No one has a monopoly on great ideas.
 Ever.

 Leave your statements alone for a while and work with open questions instead.
 Can you make it a habit to hear others’ opinions?
 How does it enrich your knowledge, attitude or yourself generally?
 What impact does it have on collaboration and communication?